$k$-Sum Decomposition of Strongly Unimodular Matrices

 where $\{r_1,r_2\}\in{R}$, $\{s_1,s_2\}\in{S}$, $\{p_1,\ldots,p_n\}\in{P}$ and $\{q_1,\ldots,q_n\}\in{Q}$.
-Moreover, we have that $M$ will have no zeros in the main diagonal and in the diagonal below the main because of the path existing between $r_2$ and $s_2$ (see Figure~\ref{fig:rp}).
+Moreover, we have that $M$ will have no zeros in the main diagonal and in the diagonal below the main because of the path existing between $r_2$ and $s_2$.
 The submatrix of $M$ having rows indexed by $r_1$ and $r_2$ and columns indexed by $s_1$ and $s_2$ is full of ones because it is submatrix of $D$.
 Furthermore, we have zeros in the position indexed by $r_1$ and $q_1$ and in the position indexed by $p_1$ and $s_1$ because we can assume that there exists at least one vertex of $R$ not being adjacent to $q_1$, which we call $r_1$, and similarly we can assume that there exists a vertex of $S$ not being adjacent to $p_1$, which we call $s_1$.
 All the other zeros in $M$ are due to the fact that the path between $r_2$ and $s_2$ is the shortest between a vertex of $R$ and a vertex of $S$ in the graph $F$.